-Business Conduct & Directors Senior Management Employees Ethics (a) Conflict of Interest If an actual or The Corporation's The Corporation's potential conflict of Employees' Policy Employees' Policy interest may arise on Manual prohibits an Manual prohibits an the part of a director, officer or employee officer or employee he should fully and from engaging in any from engaging in any immediately disclose activity or entering activity or entering into it and should not into any transaction any transaction where participate in the where a potential a potential conflict of decision-making conflict of interest interest may arise. process.
-A director may arise. who has a continuing An employee is material conflict of The Company has expected to exercise interest should adopted a Full corporate citizenship consider resigning Business Interest and protect corporate from his position.
-A Disclosure Form to interest by conducting conflict of interest is be accomplished by business affairs in considered material if incoming officers as fairness, honesty or in the director's personal part of pre- compliance with the or business interest is employment law.
-He shall not use antagonistic to that of requirements which his position to profit or the Company, or includes, among gain some benefit or stands to acquire or others, a declaration advantage for himself gain financial under the penalty of or his related interests. advantage at the perjury of all their (Sec.
-2.2, Conflict of expense of the existing business Interest Policy; Sec.
-Company.
-(Sec. interests or 2.3 Related Party 4.2.1.8 (i) of the shareholdings that Transactions Policy)
+Business Conduct & Directors Senior Management Employees Ethics - (a) Conflict of Interest If an actual or The Corporation's The Corporation's potential conflict of Employees' Policy Employees' Policy interest may arise on Manual prohibits an Manual prohibits an the part of a director, officer or employee officer or employee he should fully and from engaging in any from engaging in any immediately disclose activity or entering activity or entering into it and should not into any transaction any transaction where participate in the decision-making process.
+A director who has a continuing material conflict of interest should consider resigning from his position.
+A conflict of interest is considered material if the director's personal or business interest is antagonistic to that of the Company, or stands to acquire or gain financial advantage at the expense of the Company.
+(Sec.
+4.2.1.8 (i) of the Manual; Sec.
+2.1, Conflict of Interest Policy)